Seeking the defixio’s Near Eastern origins (Defixiones, Part 7)

 You pierce them three times each with the thorn of a date palm.

-It seems that date palm thorns would eventually come to be replaced by iron nails, partly because of availability, and partly because of the Iron Age.
+It seems date palm thorns would eventually come to be replaced by iron nails, partly because of availability, and partly because of the Iron Age.
 Moreover, just as coins were to become a substitute for defixiones, defixiones themselves seem to have actually been substitute figurines.
 Just as there was a transition between curse tablets and coins placed in lamps in the shrine of Anna Perenna, in that same shrine there were poppets placed within inscribed lead containers, which I’d guess belonged to an earlier tradition that was also simplified over time.

 In light of all of this information, locating the source of the defixio tradition in Greece seems increasingly doubtful.
-Not only were its days as the powerhouse of the Mediterranean still centuries in the future, the Near East was steeped in millennia-old mysticism that would have been pretty compelling to an impressionable young culture.
+Not only were its days as the powerhouse of the Mediterranean still centuries in the future, the ANE was steeped in millennia-old mysticism that would have been pretty compelling to an impressionable young culture.

 Read Subsequent Articles in This Series